 From Monday 26 April, hospitality venues such as cafés, pubs and restaurants can reopen, along with tourist accommodation.
 Non-essential retail outlets and close contact services such as beauty salons can also reopen, in addition to indoor attractions and public buildings such as galleries, museums and libraries.
 Continue reading “COVID-19: MOVING TO LEVEL 3”

 On 13 April 2021, First Minister Nicola Sturgeon announced an acceleration of the easing of Covid-19 lockdown restrictions in Scotland.

 Scotland’s First Minister has set out a timetable for the re-opening of parts of society over the next two months.
-Stay at Home regulations will be lifted on 2 April and replaced with guidance to Stay Local, with more services … Continue reading